 - any nutrient that is the subject of a representation; and

-Alternate methods of presentation (e.g., tag, package insert, inner label, a fold-out label, an outer sleeve, overwrap or collar) may be used.
+Alternate methods of presentation (for example, tag, package insert, inner label, a fold-out label, an outer sleeve, overwrap or collar) may be used.
 However, the format hierarchy must permit that option.

 Note: Exemptions from bilingual labelling exist for local foods, test market foods and specialty foods [B.01.012(3) and (7), FDR].

 Never losing the < 100 cm2 ADS exemption

 The NFt exemption for small packages with an ADS of < 100 cm2 also applies to a product containing added acesulfame-potassium, aspartame, neotame or sucralose that qualifies for a "sugar-free" claim, when the following conditions are met [B.01.467(2.1), FDR]:

 - the product does not contain an added vitamin or mineral nutrient

 - the Calories and the amount of sugar alcohols are shown following the list of ingredients